avineshwar/secretgrind/README.md

 data at memory address 0x51ec040, which is of type "malloc", allocated by process with pid "123" and Valgrind thread ID "1".
 Details of VEX operators and IRStmts can be found in VEX/pub/libvex_ir.h .

-If you are interested only in the total number of tainted bytes, and not the summary, you can use --summary-total-only=yes; and you can full disable the summary with --summary=no.
+If you are interested only in the total number of tainted bytes, and not the summary, you can use **--summary-total-only=yes**; and you can full disable the summary with **--summary=no**.

 Client requests